mbrandonw/mbrandonw.github.io/_drafts/html-pretty-printing.md

 ### Pretty printing children nodes

 Rendering the children nodes leans on recursively calling the `prettyPrint(node:)` function, with a few small additions.
 First, if the children array is `nil` (for tags that do not support children), then we want to just return the empty document so that we do not do any formatting.
+There’s a special `Doc` value called `empty` that helps with that:

 ```swift
 func prettyPrintChildren(nodes: [Node]?) -> Doc {